 Usually, it was hard to find anyone who would be willing to take on the huge responsibility of becoming a coordinator.
 In 2013 though, when the tour was planned to start in Berlin, we received more than 10 applications and had to select two of them, as that was a limitation imposed by the funding that we had applied for.
 Because this created dynamics quite similar to the capitalist competitive labour market, and because the concept of having two coordinators anyways contradicts the way we usually do things on the Biketour (where we try to share all responsibilities among everyone), a proposal was brought up to get rid of the two funded coordinator positions and instead try to prepare the tour as an open group where many people take on little tasks decentrally and coordinate with each other online.

 In 2015, this approach of an open preparation group was tried for the first time, and it turned out to work not so well (one person did most of the work alone).
 We could think of two reasons for this: Either only few people have the time to prepare the Biketour in their free-time, or the Biketour community is not yet used to the new approach and first needs to learn that it is necessary to contribute before joining the tour.
-During the tour in 2015, it was very clearly communicated that everyone’s initiative is needed to organize 2016, and now we are about 6 or 7 people working together.
-Whether we feel like the concept of an open group is working well and how the tour will be organized in the future is still up for discussion.
+During the tour in 2015, it was very clearly communicated that everyone’s initiative is needed to organize 2016.
+Since then there is a slowly growing open group preparing the Biketour.

 Decision-making structure / Bt-Org list